 U: Where do you think art and fashion is heading in our digital age?
 RW: People are demanding more from each of their purchases.
 Less is not more now.
 More in fewer items is the thing.
 A lot of the digital future is already available today but not yet on a wider scale.
 Someone once advised me to invest in black clothing, that this pigment would become rare in the future.
 For some reason this stuck with me.

 Teknovisuell Experience Detail #5, Virtual Material Series, public installation, Otis College of Art and Design Admissions Office, Los Angeles, California, 2017.
 The Teknovisuell Experience works are part of a larger body of work titled Virtual Material.
-The image emphasises the ethereal nature of screen-based technologies.
-The digital artefacts created through several steps of screenshots, displace pigments, creating fuzzy borders representing aesthetic and ethic qualities technology raises in our society.
+The images emphasise the ethereal nature of screen-based technologies.
+The Teknovisuell Experiences series was up and downloaded through social media channels 7 times, for each image.
+The final image stands as a ritualised image, manipulated to highlight degraded visual qualities.
+Various installation formats available upon request.
+Still images afford application of the image as wall coverings.
+Digital gifs of the images afford exhibition on screens and move static light reflections, creating visually ghostly movements.

-Original film image of an Ojai tumbleweed in the Los Angeles River.
+Original film image of an Ojai tumbleweed in the Los Angeles River at Culver City.

 Troubleweed bathing towel photographed as hypothetical bathing towel at Bygdøy Sjobad, Oslo, Norway, 2016.